 Before schools start back for the new year and while kids are at home with their parents, summer is a good time to learn more about ADHD.
 Parents can understand what signs to look for, and they can intervene to get their child help before the school year begins.

-While ADHD may seem like a loosely used, thrown-around term for active children, there are actually several ways to recognize and diagnose ADHD in kids.
+There are several ways to recognize and diagnose ADHD in kids.
 Let’s get started with the basics, and then move onto how you can best help your child.

 What is ADHD?